KPackratt2k/S-ENC-YUV/README.md

 When using the wiring configuration mentioned in the mod instructions, the cable will work as intended.

-I've decided against using RCA jacks for this mod because the SHVC-CPU-01 revision does not have enough room to place them on the back panel, as most of the space there is taken up by the sound module.
+I've decided against using RCA jacks for this mod because the SHVC-CPU-01 revision does not have enough room to place them on the back panel as most of the space there is taken up by the sound module.

 This cable will not provide audio.
 You must use your old Composite AV cables to provide the audio from the console.